HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 # Proposal

 ## Project idea:
-Games provide an interesting test bed for artificial, as they provide a self-contained environment with fixed rules.
-DeepBlue, Watson and AlphaGo are only a few examples for algorithms that were put through their paces in games before applying them to different problems.
+Games provide an interesting test bed for artificial intelligence research, as they provide a self-contained environment with fixed rules.
+DeepBlue, Watson and AlphaGo are only a few examples of algorithms that were put through their paces in games before applying them to different problems.

 Othello (also called Reversi) is a perfect information, zero-sum, two-player strategy game played on an 8x8 board, and has already been used in classical artificial intelligence research.
 The board stages are highly volatile, because each new move can change a large area of the board.
 Despite its simple rules, the game of Othello is not trivial, containing a number of legal positions of approximately $10^28$.
 The game tree itself has approximately $10^58$ nodes.[1]